 Machine learning assesses customer risk profiles using factors such as transactional behavior, demographic information, and relevant data.
 This can help financial institutions prioritize their AML efforts and focus on higher-risk customers.

-Machine learning can forecast the likelihood of money laundering or terrorist financing using historical data and relevant factors.
-These models can be used to identify risks and prioritize AML efforts.
+Machine learning can be used to build predictive anti money laundering machine learning models that forecast the likelihood of money laundering or terrorist financing based on historical data and other relevant factors.
+These models can be used to identify emerging risks and prioritize AML efforts.

 Machine learning identifies patterns and anomalies in financial data that may not be visible to humans.
 This can help financial institutions detect more practical money laundering schemes that may not be detected by traditional AML solutions.